 Surprises near and far

-A Google search will yield countless posts from angry Square Capital customers.
-Many were shocked to discover their applications for working capital were rejected or their accounts had been de-activated.
-Most of them were not not first-time customers.
-They had taken out at least one loan from Square Capital and, after paying it back on time, assumed they would have no trouble qualifying for another round of funding.
-Some customers had taken out and paid back enough loans to give Square Capital the impression that they could clearly be trusted and were most likely depending on Square Capital to keep their businesses alive.
+They had taken out at least one loan from Square Capital.
+And after paying it back on time, assumed they would easily qualify for another round of funding.
+Some customers took out and paid back enough loans to give Square Capital the impression that they were trustworthy.
+They may have hoped Square Capital to keep their businesses alive.

 After examining the posts, you will notice a series of extremely common experiences and complaints.
 This suggests that Square Capital’s approval system is flawed, possibly for the same reasons as their two previously-mentioned peers.